Home Travel Intelligence SafetyWing Travel Insurance

 Does SafetyWing cover adventure activities?

 Not on the standard policy.
 The Adventure Sport add-on extends coverage to skiing, snowboarding, scuba diving, surfing, bungee jumping, and altitude trekking.
-If your travel includes any of these activities — and on most of the destinations covered by this site, it does — the add-on is not optional.
+If your travel includes any of these activities, the add-on is not optional.
 A medical evacuation from a ski resort or a dive incident without the add-on is an uncovered event.

 Can you buy SafetyWing after you’ve already left home?